Homeopathy Made Simple (Part 1) – First Steps to Homeopathy First Aid

 Sprains and strains: Arn; Hyper; Led; Rhus-t; Ruta.

-The frequency with which a remedy is given depends on the intensity of the complaint – the more intense the symptoms, the more frequent the dose.
+The frequency with which a remedy is given for a first aid condition depends on the intensity of the situation – the more intense the symptoms, the more frequent the dose.

-The golden rule of homeopathy is that once symptoms start to improve, stop taking the remedy.
+The golden rule of homeopathy is that once symptoms improves, stop taking the remedy.
 Only re-dose if improvement slows or symptoms start to return.

 This approach avoids too-frequent dosing with the remedy that may cause an aggravation– a temporary intensification of symptoms.
 An aggravation usually means that the remedy has been taken too often.